jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 <p class="note"><strong>Note:</strong>
-Your Spring Boot application is the client and the cloud environment, hosting the Pivotal GemFire cluster, is the server-side.
+Your Spring Boot application is the client and the cloud environment, hosting the Pivotal [vmware-gemfire-short-name] cluster, is the server-side.
 </p>